pema99/Shaderception/README.md

 # Shaderception
 A compiler written in UdonSharp that compiles shaders written in a small shading language to a stack based instruction set, which runs in a VM written in a shader.
 Shaderception.
 For use in VRChat: https://vrchat.com/home/launch?worldId=wrld_4d1a8927-452c-486d-af11-949a9aac58c3

+My friend Fuopy wrote an awesome playable pong game using this that you can try out, and plans to collect some cool programs in a separate repo.
+Check it out here: https://github.com/fuopy/shaderception-apps

 # Example program
 Here is a small raymarcher that is capable at running at interactive speeds in the VM.